odoo/documentation/odoo_sh/getting_started/branches.rst

 used by your production database as well, you might cause unwanted changes in your production.

-The databases created for staging branches are meant to live at least two weeks.
+The databases created for staging branches are meant to live around two weeks.
 After that, they can be garbage collected automatically.
 If you make configuration changes or view changes in these branches, make sure to document them or write them directly in the modules of the branch, using XML data files overriding the default configuration or views.